SCPR/wordpress_import_to_rails/README.md

 then took and parsed the heck out of to turn into something that Rails/ActiveRecord could understand.

 This is not a general-use library.
 It's fairly specific to our application and is only meant to serve as an example, or a starting point for your import process.
+It could also use a refactor, especially in the classes - they're too big!

 ## Goals

 * Create a way for us to import the entire contents of a WordPress blog into our Rails application.

-* **Make it fail-proof.** Confidence is key.
-This is a huge amount of data and if something goes wrong, nobody should know about it.
+* **Make it fail-proof.** The import process should fail gracefully.
+If one of the posts causes an error, it should be logged, and the user should be notified, but it shouldn't halt the process, and the other posts should still be imported.

 * **Reduce the WordPress clutter for a cleaner import.** WordPress has a very clean data structure, but for us there is a lot of stuff that we don't need.
 The script should be able to distinguish